“Deathly Hallows” Split Confirmed; David Yates to Direct

-UPDATE: As expected, this morning Warner Brothers issued a press released about the split.
+UPDATE: As expected, this morning Warner Bros. issued a press released about the split.
 No new information is revealed.

 - Part 1 to be released November 2010, Part 2 May 2011.

-- Warner Brothers to make official announcement tomorrow at ShoWest.
+- Warner Bros. to make an official announcement tomorrow at ShoWest.

 It’s official!
-The LA Times has confirmed that Deathly Hallows will be split into two films AND will be directed by OOTP and HBP director David Yates.
-Read the full article HERE.
+The LA Times has confirmed that Harry Potter and the Deathly Hallows will be split into two films AND will be directed by Harry Potter and the Order of the Phoenix and Harry Potter and the Half-Blood Prince director David Yates.
 Quotage from the article:

 Producer David Heyman said the decision was made with some anxiety and only after considerable deliberations.
 The producer joked that ‘while my wife and Warner Brothers were pleased# to hear that the ‘Potter’ movie magic will continue into the next decade, he himself fretted that the cynical observers would see the decision as a purely mercenary move.